25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Small Potty

 Odds are toilet training is right around the corner.
 Gifting your child a small potty could be a great way to get them excited about the new skills they are about to work on!
+Here are my favorite potty training essentials.

 Step Stool